mtoof/Meta-Back-End-course/README.md

 # Meta-Back-End-course

-Recently, I started a Meta Back-End course on Coursera, and I will be uploading my exercises daily or weekly!
+Recently, I've begun Meta Back-End course on Coursera.
+I plan to upload my course exercises on a daily or weekly basis.